JBozarov/capstone-2/UPER.md

 </h2>

-* Created Shape interface that holds createImage method signature, Block overrides that method.
+* Created IShape interface and Block abstract class.

 * Implemented lambda in stream inside the createWall and update methods of GamePanel class